Sim Gamer Kit

 2. Launch Joystick Gremlin and load your desired profile.

-3. Optional: Set gain percentages for hardware force feedback effects.
+1. Set gain percentages for hardware force feedback effects.
 Games typically use a subset of these, so changing them may not have an effect.
 The game guides have recommended settings for some games.
-The default value is 50%.
+The default value is 100%.
 See the game issues guide for why you might want to change these.

 4. Click on Activate.
 FFFSake will activate if it’s a plugin loaded for this profile.